 The Bose Noise Cancelling Headphones 700 still reigns supreme.

-What should you get instead of Bose’s headphones?
+What should you get instead of Bose headphones?

-You can’t talk premium noise cancelling headphones without bringing Sony into the discussion.
-The Sony WH-1000XM4 is one of our favorite all-around headphones, with great sound, noise cancelling, and Bluetooth streaming quality.
-If you’re looking to save, you can also frequently find the older Sony WH-1000XM3 at major discounts.
+You can’t talk about premium noise canceling headphones without bringing Sony into the discussion.
+The Sony WH-1000XM5 is one of our favorite all-around headphones, with great sound, noise canceling, and Bluetooth streaming quality.
+If you’re looking to save, you can also frequently find the older Sony WH-1000XM4 at major discounts.
 The Sony WH-1000XM5 is currently $387 at Amazon and the WH-1000XM4 is $348 at Amazon.

-If you’ve fully bought into the Apple ecosystem, the AirPods Max might pique your interest.
+If you’ve fully bought into the Apple ecosystem, the Apple AirPods Max might pique your interest.
 These headphones have the best ANC and transparency modes, but you’ll have to dig deep into your wallet to pick up a pair.
 They’re available for $424.99 at Amazon.

 What earbuds should you get instead of Bose’s headphones?

 If you want something a bit more compact, the Bose QuietComfort Earbuds is a great option too.
 This pair of true wireless earbuds has ANC that’s almost as good as the Sony WF-1000XM4 and certainly better than the AirPods Pro.
-Bose’s noise cancelling earbuds cost quite a bit less than the QC 45 and around the same price as the QC 35 II, with the main benefit being portability.
+Bose’s noise canceling earbuds cost quite a bit less than the QC 45 and around the same price as the QC 35 II, with the main benefit being portability.
 They’re available for $169 at Amazon.